-‘Dragon Ball Super’ Ep 85: Jump Spoilers Tease Scheme Against U7, Buu vs Goku
+‘Dragon Ball Super’ Ep 85: Jump Spoilers Tease Scheme Against U7, Buu Vs. Goku

 In a lot of ways, the scheme against Universe 7 makes sense.
 After all, it is easy to understand the gods’ motivation to team up against Beerus’ universe, since it was someone from U7 that ultimately became the trigger for the unforgiving tournament.
 Simply put, if it weren’t for Goku and his insistence to fight against the strongest beings in the multiverse, the Tournament of Power would never have been organized, and countless lives would have been immediately spared.

 Apart from the scheme against Universe 7, the DBS Ep 85 teaser also mentioned Gohan recruiting his master and friend, Piccolo, for the upcoming tournament.
-While Piccolo appears severely outclassed by fighters from the other universes such as Toppo from Universe 11, his experience in the battlefield would most likely play a fundamental role in Universe 7’s strategy against the 70 other fighters in the Tournament of Power.
+While Piccolo appears severely outclassed by fighters from the other universes, such as Toppo from Universe 11, his experience in the battlefield would most likely play a fundamental role in Universe 7’s strategy against the 70 other fighters in the Tournament of Power.

 My Kaioshin Can't Be This Cute! #DBSuper pic.twitter.com/Xk8UEm24UB